Indictment Of Donald Trump Could Happen While Still In Office, 'An Open Discussion' Legally, Nancy Pelosi Says

 Pelosi’s statements in the interview make her the highest-ranking and most powerful government official to even suggest that Trump could face an indictment before he leaves office, according to MSNBC’s Kyle Griffin, writing on Twitter.

-Justice Department memos dating back to the Watergate era of the early 1970s suggest that a president in office should not be indicted, and most recently, a DoJ policy issued on October 16, 2000, stated that, “The indictment or criminal prosecution of a sitting President would unconstitutionally undermine the capacity of the executive branch to perform its constitutionally assigned functions.”
+Justice Department memos dating back to the Watergate era of the early 1970s suggest that a president in office should not be indicted, and most recently, a DoJ policy issued on October 16, 2000, stated that “The indictment or criminal prosecution of a sitting President would unconstitutionally undermine the capacity of the executive branch to perform its constitutionally assigned functions.”

 But constitutional scholars disagree on whether the Justice Department policy is correct.
 In a December 20 essay for the legal site Lawfare, Harvard University constitutional law professor Laurence Tribe wrote that “the text and structure of the Constitution, a serious commitment to the rule of law and plain good sense” would allow a president to be indicted for crimes.

-In an interview with NBC’s Today Show that aired Thursday, Pelosi said that the Justice Deprtment policy was not “conclusive,” and “not the law,” as quoted by The Huffington Post, adding that whether or not a president may be indicted while still in office remains “an open discussion in terms of the law.”
+In an interview with NBC’s Today Show that aired Thursday, Pelosi said that the Justice Department policy was not “conclusive,” and “not the law,” as quoted by the Huffington Post, adding that whether or not a president may be indicted while still in office remains “an open discussion in terms of the law.”

 NEWS: Pelosi says it is possible to indict the president while still in office.
 Breaking on @TODAYshow pic.twitter.com/743FRPuMZj